 Note: There are differences between the consoles, and the game-developer may choose to exclude one or two of them.
 Check the compatibility list for each game before downloading.

 To run the game on one of these game consoles, you must burn the ISO file onto a disc.
 For the PlayStation consoles, it has to be a BD-R or BD-RE disc, so you need a Blu-ray burner.
-For the Xbox One consoles you can settle for a DVD, so you need a DVD burner.
-(This of course requires that the ISO is small enough to fit on a DVD - but most Blu-Play games should match that criteria).
+For the Xbox One consoles you can settle for a DVD (or even a CD), so you need a CD/DVD burner.
+(This of course requires that the ISO is small enough to fit on a that media - but most Blu-Play games should match that criteria).

 Then simply insert the disc into the disc drive of the console.
 If the game doesn't automatically start up, then you should be able to find and start it from the Video section.